0x280/syscall/README.md

 ## Note

 I did this in < 1h so the code is kinda messy but functional.
 Threading support is limited, tested on clang and msvc.
 This can be detected using instrumentation callbacks.
+Another thing to note is that this doesn't need any API imports by using the PEB/LDR.

 ## Usage